mongodb/docs/source/reference/mongod.rst

 .. option:: --bind_ip <ip address>

-   The IP address that the :option:`mongod` process will bind to and listen for connections.
-By default :option:`mongod` listens for connections on the localhost (i.e. ``127.0.0.1`` address.)
-You may attach :option:`mongod` to any interface; however, if you attach :option:`mongod` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.
+   The IP address that the :program:`mongod` process will bind to and listen for connections.
+By default :program:`mongod` listens for connections on the localhost (i.e. ``127.0.0.1`` address.)
+You may attach :program:`mongod` to any interface; however, if you attach :program:`mongod` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.

 .. option:: --maxCons <number>

-   Specifies the maximum number of simultaneous connections that :option:`mongod` will accept.
+   Specifies the maximum number of simultaneous connections that :program:`mongod` will accept.
 This setting will have no effect if it is higher than your operating system's configured maximum connection tracking threshold.

 .. option:: --objcheck

-   Forces the :option:`mongod` to validate all requests from clients upon receipt to ensure that invalid objects are never inserted into the database.
+   Forces the :program:`mongod` to validate all requests from clients upon receipt to ensure that invalid objects are never inserted into the database.